 Planning for local health needs

-We’re a membership organisation formed by GPs, supported by NHS managers, working at the frontline of our community, so we hear the healthcare needs of our local people every day.
+We’re a membership organisation formed by GPs, supported by NHS managers, working at the front line of our community, so we hear the healthcare needs of our local communities every day.
+We are led by our Governing Body, who ensure we function effectively and economically.
 We also work closely with partners such as Bristol, North Somerset and South Gloucestershire Councils and Public Health England to agree priorities based on the information that we gather between us.
-Together, this helps us assess our needs, strategically plan our priorities and review the services that are available.
+Together, this helps us to assess your needs, strategically plan our priorities and review the services that are available.